 The linear sparse coding model can capture the image structures such as object boundaries with a small number of elements.
 However, a small number of elements cannot represent textures very well, since textures are often very random and are of high complexity.
-If the linear additive model is to be used to represent textures, the representation will not be sparse.
+If we force the linear additive model to represent textures, the representation will not be sparse.

 Moreover, the linear additive model is still not adequate for representing structures.
-From the reconstructed image of Fig. 4, one can see that a small number of elements cannot capture the boundaries very well, and they do not line up into lines and curves.
+From the reconstructed image of Figure (4), we can see that a small number elements cannot capture the boundaries very well, and they do not line up into lines and curves.
 There are no concepts of corners and junctions either.

-2.2.
-Markov random field model
+2.2 Markov random field model

-The set of Gabor or Difference of Gaussian filters are denoted by $\{F_k, k = 1, ..., K\}$ , where k indexes the shape of the filter.
-The response of filter k at pixel (x, y) is denoted $[F_k \mathbf{I}](x, y)$ or simply $F_k \mathbf{I}(x, y)$ .
+We use $\{F_k, k = 1, ..., K\}$ to represent the set of Gabor or Difference of Gaussian filters, where k indexes the shape of the filter.
+The response of filter k at pixel (x, y) is denoted $[F_k \mathbf{I}](x, y)$ or simply $F_k \mathbf{I}(x, y)$.
 These operators are generalized versions of the ubiquitous gradient operator $\nabla \mathbf{I}$ that is used in Canny edge detection [3] and variational/PDE approaches to image processing (see the recent book of Aubert and Kornprobst [1], and the references therein).

-Zhu et al. [26] proposed a Markov random field model [2] for textures that can be written in the form of the following Gibbs distribution:
+Zhu, Wu, and Mumford [26] proposed a Markov random field model [2] for textures that can be written in the form of the following Gibbs distribution: